-The 150 is a module I find potent and convenient.
-You can well use that module “as is” and be happy, yet, if you don’t mind tinkering a little bit, some aspects can be taken up a notch.
+The 150 is quite potent and convenient.
+You can use that module “as is”, yet, if you don’t mind tinkering, some aspects can be taken up a notch.
 Basically, I’d suggest three tweaks: 1.
 Increasing the accuracy of the sample and hold, 2.
 Tweaking the sample and hold so you can use its lag section for proper portamento (and, as a side-effect, have “gated modulations”), and 3. putting an insert to the LFO section, so you can process control voltage or audio with the Attack-hold-VCA of the LFO “DELAY” section.

 1. Improve S&H hold accuracy

 In terms of component specs, the Sample and Hold section of the Behringer is faithful to the schematic of the original, yet I found the voltage held between clock pulses dropped relatively quickly.
 This makes driving the 1V/OCT input of a VCO or a self-resonating lowpass filter at very slow S&H times less pleasant.
 Increasing the value of the hold capacitor (22nf, incidentally C8 on both the Roland and the Behringer) fixes this.

 First I went for a much too large value (thanks to KSS@Mod Wiggler for the pointer) and then just settled on an extra 68nf film box across C8.
 At very slow S&H times, there is less drift, and on very fast S&H clock pulses, the difference is minimal.

 I find the FET terminal in the yellow circle above the easiest solder spot.
 Best solder some wire to it, to which you can then connect your additional capacitor.
 If you are a confident solder-type, you can also wire the cap terminal directly to either the FET terminal or IC1, PIN5.

 2. Switch for portamento and “track and hold” in the S&H